-A $1 million investment by HERO BX, an Erie-based biodiesel company, will create research opportunities for students and faculty members in the School of Science at Penn State Behrend.
-Much of the work will be conducted in a new, 1,500-square-foot chemistry lab the company has developed in the Advanced Manufacturing and Innovation Center in Knowledge Park.
+A $1 million investment by HERO BX, an Erie-based biodiesel company, is creating research opportunities for students and faculty members in the School of Science.
+Much of the work is conducted in a new, 1,500-square-foot chemistry lab the company has developed in the Advanced Manufacturing and Innovation Center in Knowledge Park.

-Students will work with HERO BX chemists and other researchers to reduce the sulfur in biodiesel feedstocks, which are processed for reuse as transportation fuels and heating oil.
+Students are working with HERO BX chemists and other researchers to reduce the sulfur in biodiesel feedstocks, which are processed for reuse as transportation fuels and heating oil.
 HERO BX produces more than fifty million gallons of biodiesel every year.

 Subsequent work by students is expected to focus on increasing the efficiency of biodiesel in coldtemperature applications, including commercial aviation.

 HERO BX operates production and distribution facilities in Erie, Alabama, and New Hampshire.
 The company is the largest producer of biodiesel in the eastern United States.

 HERO BX staffs the Knowledge Park lab with a full-time manager.
 Penn State Behrend students contribute to research during the academic year and as summer interns for the company.